cobyism/archived-cobyism.github.io/_posts/2015-03-07-the-burnout-equation.md

 ### Get better at saying no

 Whether it’s unreasonable expectations, tight timelines, or even commitments that are perfectly achievable, saying no helps stops things accumulating on your plate in the first place.
-You should be especially wary of accepting tasks that seem like they’ll be unrealistic (or even just not enjoyable) from the outset, but even tasks you enjoy can contribute to the number of open loops you have to manage any any one time, and that extra mental overhead is the last thing you need when you’re getting burnt out.
+You should be especially wary of accepting tasks that seem like they’ll be unrealistic (or even just not enjoyable) from the outset, but even tasks you enjoy can contribute to the number of open loops you have to manage at any one time, and that extra mental overhead is the last thing you need when you’re getting burnt out.

 ### Talk to people